UnlockedLabs/intro-to-web-dev-curriculum/README.md

 ## List of changes to the below Test/Validation list to remove outdated content and test this course properly:

-* __Test Wolf Checker__ Wolf Checker may need to be removed as it was written for the previous intro-to-web-dev-curriculum.
+* __Test Wolf Checker__ Wolf Checker should be removed as it was written for the previous intro-to-web-dev-curriculum.
 Note: this note is coming from the guy to who wrote wolf-checker-js. :-O

 * __Jasmine Tests__ update to Jest.